 Upstream is an award-winning global oil & gas newspaper, published weekly and solely available on a subscription basis, as well as offering an open-access website with round-the-clock news coverage five days a week.

 Upstream’s editorial policy is to relentlessly pursue accurate, exclusive and independent news covering the entire upstream oil and gas industry in every corner of the globe.
 The focus is on business, policy, trends and the key players.
 The daring and unbiased news content is supported each week by features and profiles offering an inside view of the issues and the people that make a difference in the industry.

 Upstream currently has 28 reporters located around the world.
 All are experienced journalists, all know the oil & gas industry and all are solely employed by Upstream.
 With such a focused approach, Upstream is able to uphold the high standard of global news demanded by readers of the newspaper and users of UpstreamOnline.

 Upstream is currently distributed in over 100 countries worldwide via local mail or hand-delivery services.

-If the local distribution network fails to deliver the newspaper in a timely manner, please use our Upstream Hardcopy section to get the news as it is published.
+If your local distribution network fails to deliver your newspaper in a timely manner, please read the paper online: upstreamonline.com/hardcopy

 Hardcopy is simultaneously published online every Friday at 0600 GMT as the latest newspaper comes off the press.